MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 To use **DISA Purebred** as your derived credential issuer for Intune, you must get the DISA Purebred app and then use Intune to deploy the app to devices.
 Then, depending on the device platform, device users use either the Company Portal App or the Intune app on their device to request the derived credential from DISA Purebred.

 In addition to the deploying the DISA Purebred app with Intune, the device must have access to the on-premises network.
-To provide this access, consider using an Intune per-app VPN for the DISA Purebred application or use Wi-Fi.
+To provide this access, consider using an Intune VPN or corporate Wi-Fi.

 **Complete the following tasks**: